tock/tock/doc/reference/trd-appid.md

 Header.
 The size of this slice is therefore equal to `binary_end_offset`.

-6 Application Identifiers and the `ApplicationIdentification` trait
+7 Identifier Policy: the `ApplicationIdentification` trait
 ==============================

-The `ApplicationIdentification` trait defines an API for a module that decides whether two processes have the same application identifier.
+The `ApplicationIdentification` trait defines the API the Process Checker provides to decides whether two processes have the same Application Identifier.
 An implementer of `ApplicationIdentification` implements the `different_identifier` method, which performs a pairwise comparison of two processes.
 There is also a `has_unique_identifier` method, which compares a process against all of the processes in a process array.
 The trait has a default implementation of this method, but implementations may override it.

 ```rust
 trait AppIdentification {